-There are also many different eco house design types:
+There are a number of approaches to eco house design including:

 - Fabric first (for example, Passivhaus)